 Tania continues to explain that about nine of her family members, those closest to her, passed away within a short period of time.
 When the last two members of her family passed away – her mother and son – she suffered from a mental breakdown.
 She stated that her mother was her greatest form of social support, and although her sisters were able to step in and care for her children, Tania claims that she is not close to them and seldom interacts with them today.
-Similarly, in an interview with another FCF respondent, Giana revealed the lack of dependable social support networks.
-Although others knew about her abusive domestic relationship, she notes that no one stepped in to assist.
-She was – and felt – more isolated while the victim of domestic abuse:
+Similarly, in an interview with another FCF respondent, Giana revealed her lack of dependable social support networks.
+Although others knew about her abusive domestic relationship, she notes that no one “stepped in to get them”.

-Now before they placed them in foster care, did you have other alternatives open such as placing them with relatives?

-No, I guess the relatives didn’t, no not really, because nobody else came.

-What about friends?

-Nobody else like stepped in to get them.

 While it is true that poor mothers tend to be socially isolated with less social contacts (Pearlin and Johnson 1977, Weinraub and Wolf 1983), this is magnified when someone loses important members of their social network or is unable to receive assistance when needed as in the case of Giana and Tania.
 For those in foster care it seemed that this isolation caused greater problems in their lives that resulted in foster care placements.
 For those NFCF who had not been involved in foster care services, it was equally important to have social support.
-Sherona, a 21 year-old mother of one boy explained that her family members as well as close friends had always been supportive:
+Sherona, a 21 year-old mother of one boy explained that her family members as well as close friends had always been supportive: “I probably be less mother to my son because it just me by myself doing everything and it be tiring”.

-How do you think your life would be if [this support] were not around?

-Depressed, miserable.

-How do you think you would manage thinking about it?

-I don’t know.
-I know it would not be as I’d expect it to be.
-I probably be less mother to my son because it just me by myself doing everything and it be tiring.

-Sherona spent some time discussing the type of support received from her family members to assist her in taking care of her children.
-Another respondent, Melanie, in response to the question concerning the kinds of assistance she received from her family states that she receives much support and explains from whom she receives the support:
+Another respondent, Melanie, in response to the question concerning the kinds of assistance she received from her family, stated that she received considerable support:

-In general, what sort of assistance do you get when it comes to raising your children?

 Oh, like my mother, yeah!
 My brother, yeah!
 I got a lot of support, I have a lot of support.
 Yeah, all I gotta do is pick up the phone and call my brother.
 If I really need him, he come out.
 He got two cars.
 He come right over come pick me up and take me where I gotta go.

-How often can you count on him?

 Every time.
 He like my father, he like my backbone.
 I can count on him.
 If I can’t count on my mother and my father, I can count on him.
 I can count on him more than I can count on my other brother.
 I can count on both of my brothers but my older brother I really can count on.